-- Tp is the torque on the pinion member,
+- is the torque on the pinion member, Тp

 - Pd is diametral pitch,

-- D is the pitch diameter,
+- is the pitch diameter, D

-- F is the facewidth in the axial plane,
+- is the facewidth in the axial plane, F

-- J is the tooth geometry factor,
+- is the tooth geometry factor, J

-- K are the application factors.
+- are the application factors.
+K

-In the formula, the Contact Pattern is assumed to cover the full tooth facewidth in the axial plane, which is often the m case when gears are heavily loaded, and the lesser of the pinion and gear facewidths is used.
+In the formula, the Contact Pattern is assumed to cover the full tooth facewidth in the axial plane, which is often the case when gears are heavily loaded, and the lesser of the pinion and gear facewidths is used.